PrintersForAnts/Micron/R1_changeLog.md

   * rotated the Z drives 180deg, this makes it easier to retention the closed loop belts after they are assembled if needed (thanks [@Squirrel-brain](https://github.com/Squirrel-brain))

-### Initial Beta Release
-Gantry
-  * Swapped rear extrusion and Z chain around
-  * Fixed all belt path issues with the gantry
-  * Gave every piece a low poly / stealthy look to them
-  * New z joints that are stronger/ less prone to cracking
-  * Added support for 3mm pins OR screws for the gantry
-  * Removed support for the printed Z chain (will revisit later)
-  * Implemented the BFI idlers for the AB belts
-  * Modified the BFI idlers from clees repo to fix the belt path for the R1 gantry

-Z axis
-  * New Z drives that use 152mm belt loops with proper belt tensioning
-  * Implemented the BZI idlers for the Z belts
-  * Modified BZI to support both toothed idlers and bearing stacks (there are different parts named accordingly)

-Panels/Door/Skirts
-  * New door hinge/ latch system that no longer needs the magnet latch on the inside of the printer
-  * Door now needs 3mm foam to help seal the enclosure better
-  * Panel clips will be coming later as will skirts